TiMem: Temporal-Hierarchical Memory Consolidation for Long-Horizon Conversational Agents: Prompt Templates

-LongMemEval uses task-specific evaluation prompts.
-For most tasks (SSU, SSA, MS): \begin{mdframed}[linewidth=0.5pt,linecolor=black!60,backgroundcolor=gray!5,skipabove=\baselineskip,skipbelow=\baselineskip,innertopmargin=8pt,innerbottommargin=8pt] \ttfamily I will give you a question, a correct answer, and a response from a model.
+\begin{promptbox}[LongMemEval Judge (Standard)] \promptbody I will give you a question, a correct answer, and a response from a model.
 Please answer yes if the response contains the correct answer.
 Otherwise, answer no. If the response is equivalent to the correct answer or contains all the intermediate steps to get the correct answer, you should also answer yes.
 If the response only contains a subset of the information required by the answer, answer no.

 Question: \{question\}

 Correct Answer: \{answer\}

 Model Response: \{response\}